KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 This is an exercise to get people familiar with common bioinformatics command line activities on a High Performance Computing (HPC) cluster.

-These activities include
+These activities include:
-- navigating the command line
+- 🗺️navigating the command line
-- creating and editing simple scripts
+- 📝creating and editing simple scripts
-- executing array jobs (using the LSF job scheduler) on Minerva, Mount Sinai's HPC.
+- ☑️executing array jobs (using the LSF job scheduler) on Minerva, Mount Sinai's HPC.

 By the end of this exercise, we will be prepared to run [fastp](https://github.com/OpenGene/fastp), a "tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data," on four .fastq files.